donaltwo/project1-cat-corner/readme/DRAFTREADME.md

 Prepation Phase
 I began by brainstorming the concept and creating a wire frame on Figma for the skeleton for the website.
 The audience for my website is for cat loving adults so I wanted to ahcieve a sleek and robut website.
+I decided on the colours black and purple mfor the design element for a nice contrast and style.

 Version 1.0
 *Created a home page using HTML and buttons.